 Fragile X syndrome (FXS) is a genetic condition that causes intellectual disability, behavioral and learning challenges, various physical characteristics and, in some cases, seizures.
-Though FXS occurs in both genders, males are more frequently affected than females, and generally with greater severity.
-1 It is also the leading known genetic cause of autism.
+Though FXS occurs in both genders, males are more significantly affected than females, and generally with greater severity.
+It is also the leading known genetic cause of autism.

-Because fragile X presents itself in such a myriad of ways, it is often challenging for families to get a clear diagnosis of the disorder.
+Because Fragile X presents itself in such a myriad of ways, it is often challenging for families to get a clear diagnosis of the disorder.
 In fact, it is thought that a high percentage of those affected with FXS are undiagnosed or misdiagnosed.

 The condition is caused by abnormalities in a specific gene on the X chromosome, a strand of DNA that carries hereditary information.